NotAPenguin0/NotAPenguin0.github.io/_tabs/about.md

 ## About me

-My name is Michiel, and I'm a 20 year old computer science student at [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html).
+My name is Michiel, and I'm 20 years old and I study computer science at [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html).
 My main areas of interest are computer graphics, the Vulkan API and the Rust programming language.
 On this website you'll find various articles about my experiences in these fields.